rapid7/le_ruby/README.md

     Rails.logger = Le.new('LOGENTRIES_TOKEN', :log_level => Logger::<level>)

 For the `LOGENTRIES_TOKEN` argument, paste the token for the logfile you created earlier in the Logentries UI.

+DataHub Logging

+Enter user defined variables in your environment.rb file

+#### USER DEFINED VARIALBES #####

+token = ''      # 'insert_token_here_inside_these_quotation_marks'
+ssl = false
+datahub_endpoint = Array ["", "10000"]
+host_id = ""
+custom_host = Array[ false, ""]

+#### END USER DEFINED VARIABLES #####

+DATAHUB_ENDPOINT USER-DEFINED ARRAY
+datahub_endpoint = Array ["", "10000"]
+    The following is a user defined variable array for a datahub_endpoint The 1st parameter is a String which is the DataHub Instance's IP Address.
+Entering ANY value in this field will disable your Token-based logging, set your Token to "" and will direct all log events to your specified DataHub IP Address.
+    The 2nd parameter is a String which is the DataHub Port value, default is 10000 but this can be changed on your DataHub Instanc
+    This port number must be set, on your DataHub Machine's leproxy settings your /etc/leproxy/leproxyLocal.config file.

+    NOTE: if datahub_endpoint has been assigned an IP address and SSL = true, your server will fail gracefully.
+    When using Datahub do not enable SSL = true

+HOST_ID
+host_id = ""
+Enter_host_id inside the quotation marks.
+Leaving this empty leave the host_id empty and thus not appear in your log events.

+CUSTOM_HOST NAME - USER-DEFINED ARRAY
+custom_host = Array[ false, ""]
+The 1st parameter is a Boolean value to use the custom host name.
+The 2nd parameter is a String which is the custom_host_name you'd like to assign.

+If the 2nd parameter is left as "" and the Boolean value is true, the code will attempt to get your host machine's name using the socket.gethostname method.

+Using the above settings, you can now also specify the several of the optional settings of the logger by adding:

+    Rails.logger = Le.new(token, :ssl=>ssl, :datahub_endpoint=>datahub_endpoint, :host_id=>host_id, :custom_host=>custom_host)

 Now, simply use `Rails.logger.info("message")` inside your code to send logs to Logentries